BasicWolf/archived-concrete-settings/docs/quickstart.rst

 Validation
 ----------

+When Settings values have been finaly loaded, it is time to validate each and all settings' values altogether.

 A Settings object validates its setting-fields and itself when :meth:`Settings.is_valid() <concrete_settings.Settings.is_valid()>` is called for the first time.
-The validation consists of two stages.
+Validation consists of two stages:

-1. Each :class:`validator <concrete_settings.validators.Validator>` of every setting-field's ``.validators`` list is called to validate the setting-field's value.
+1. Each :class:`validator <concrete_settings.validators.Validator>`
+   of every setting-field's ``.validators`` list is called to validate the setting-field's value.

+2. :meth:`Settings.validate() <concrete_settings.Settings.validate>` is called.
-2. :meth:`Settings.validate() <concrete_settings.Settings.validate>`, which is indtended to validate the Settings object as a whole is called after all setting-fields have been validated.
+   It is indtended to validate the Settings object as a whole.

 All validation errors are collected and stored in :meth:`Settings.errors <concrete_settings.Settings.errors>`